BennoMan123/Contact_List_Project/README.md

 * Fixed getName method to return "no name given" if there's no first and last name.
 * Edited code to start taking input from user to see what they would like to do with contact list.
 * Added shut down hook to say thanks for using program.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 11/1/23 Part 2:
 * Updated comments in the textClasses interface.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 11/2/23 Part 1:
 * Updated comments in the textClasses interface.
-* Updated javadocs folder.
+* Updated the javadocs folder.
 * Added DrawingPanel and added some code to adjust to it for fun.
 * Made scanner and the arraylist final in main class.

 11/2/23 Part 2:
 * Removed DrawingPanel and any code associated with it.
-* Updated javadocs folder.
+* Updated the javadocs folder.
 * Added a condition in the remove method to see if the contact list is empty.
 If true, it returns saying there's no list.

 11/2/23 Part 3: